-He invited me to sniff some cocaine with him, I did.
-Don’t know why but I did.
+He invited me to sniff some cocaine with him, and I did.
+I don’t know why, but I did!
 It was not long before I was sniffing more and more.
-At close to midnight most of the party staff had left and myself and my new found buddy decided to leave, he invited me to another party which I agreed to as long as there was more coke and alcohol.
+At close to midnight, most of the party staff had left, and me and my newfound buddy decided to go.
+He invited me to another party, and I agreed to, as long as there was more coke and alcohol.
 When I think back, he drove there under the influence, which could have been fatal.

-Today is once again the fantastic Xmas season and I can’t help but be reminded of that fatal evening when I should have said no to the one drink too many that sent me on an adventure of losing all that was important.
-I have an appointment with an addiction counselor next week, maybe this time it will be different and I will have an actual chance to change my life.
+Today is once again the fantastic Christmas season, and I can’t help but be reminded of that fatal evening when I should have said no to the one drink too many that sent me on the adventure of losing all that was important.
+I have an appointment with an alcohol addiction counsellor tomorrow.
+Maybe this time, it will be different, and I will have a real chance to change my life.